dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 To configure Azure log streaming:

-* Navigate to the **App Service logs** page from your app's portal page.
+* Navigate to the **App Service logs** page from the app's portal page.
 * Set **Application Logging (Filesystem)** to **On**.
 * Choose the log **Level**.
-This setting only applies to Azure log streaming, not other logging providers in the app.
+This setting only applies to Azure log streaming.

-Navigate to the **Log Stream** page to view app messages.
-They're logged by the app through the `ILogger` interface.
+Navigate to the **Log Stream** page to view logs.
+The logged messages are logged by with the `ILogger` interface.

-### Azure Application Insights trace logging
+### Azure Application Insights

-The [Microsoft.Extensions.Logging.ApplicationInsights](https://www.nuget.org/packages/Microsoft.Extensions.Logging.ApplicationInsights) provider package writes logs to Azure Application Insights.
+The [Microsoft.Extensions.Logging.ApplicationInsights](https://www.nuget.org/packages/Microsoft.Extensions.Logging.ApplicationInsights) provider package writes logs to [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/cloudservices).
 Application Insights is a service that monitors a web app and provides tools for querying and analyzing the telemetry data.
 If you use this provider, you can query and analyze your logs by using the Application Insights tools.

 The logging provider is included as a dependency of [Microsoft.ApplicationInsights.AspNetCore](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore), which is the package that provides all available telemetry for ASP.NET Core.
 If you use this package, you don't have to install the provider package.

-Don't use the [Microsoft.ApplicationInsights.Web](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Web) package&mdash;that's for ASP.NET 4.x.
+The [Microsoft.ApplicationInsights.Web](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Web) package is for ASP.NET 4.x, not ASP.NET Core.

 For more information, see the following resources: